President

 A. Term of Office

 Article V of the Society's constitution states that the president serves a one-year term of office subsequent to a one-year term of office as vice president.
 The terms of office begin at the conclusion of the Annual Business Meeting after the election.
 Because the vice president automatically becomes president, the president is ineligible for immediate reelection.
-According to the SAA Foundation's bylaws, the SAA president also serves on the SAA Foundation Board of Directors in his or her capacity as an SAA Executive Committee member.
+According to the SAA Foundation's bylaws, the SAA president also serves on the SAA Foundation Board of Directors in their capacity as an SAA Executive Committee member.
 Subsequent to serving one year as SAA president, the SAA immediate past president serves one year on the SAA Foundation Board of Directors.

 B. Functions